The Susan Manning Memorial Lecture

 In brief

-Speaker - Professor Paul Saint Amour (University of Pennsylvania)
+Speaker - Professor Cedric Tolliver (University of Oklahoma)

 Chair - Professor Penny Fielding (University of Edinburgh)